itsmemarioss/java-updates-9-15/README.md

 ## How to compile and run

-In order to compile and run the classes you will need to use JDK 15.
+In order to compile and run the classes you will need to use JDK 15 or another one with compatible features.

+## Switching between JDKs

+You can use the commands under the folder `jdks` to switch between JDKs.

+First you need to edit them to reflect your local configuration.
+You can also add them to you PATH environment variable.

 ### Java module